Tracardi/documentation/docs/docs/getting_started/processes/identification.md

 # Profile Identification

-Identification is a process of loading the correct profile from the system database.
+Profile Identification (not "[Identify verification](identify_verification.md)") is a process of loading the correct profile from the system database.
 To do so Tracardi maintains various types of IDs in the profile record.
 Here are the types of IDs and their purposes:

 * **Client Profile ID (`profile.id`)**: This is the main identifier for each profile.
 This ID is usually originated by the client (browser).
 It is the ID that should be saved on the client.
 It represents a single user within the system.